How to buy an apartment in Montenegro

 Taxes and other expenses

-According to the laws of Montenegro, real estate tax is paid from the purchase of an apartment.
+According to the laws of Montenegro, the real estate tax is paid from the purchase of an apartment.
 It is 3% of the total cost for the purchased object.
-The notification for payment is received by the buyer within 30 days from the moment of signing the contract at the notary.
-15 days are allotted for the payment of the tax from the date of receipt of the notification.
+The buyer receives the notification for payment from the notary within 30 days of signing the contract.
+Fifteen days are allotted for the tax payment from receipt of the notice.

 Additional expenses for the purchase of an apartment in Montenegro: